List of private equity firms

 Below is a list of notable private equity firms.

 Largest private equity firms by PE capital raised

 Each year Private Equity International publishes the PEI 300, a ranking of the largest private-equity firms by how much capital they have raised for private-equity investment in the last five years.

-In the 2025 ranking, KKR regained the top spot from Blackstone Inc. who fell to third, behind EQT AB.
+In the 2026 ranking, there were no changes to the top three, with KKR retaining the top spot from EQT AB and Blackstone Inc..